dojo/site/README.md

-# Dojo.io Site
+# dojo.io

-Next generation dojo.io site.
+Next generation dojo.io.

-## Running Dojo.io Locally
+## Running dojo.io Locally

 Build Time Rendering does not function properly with dojo's serve feature, so docker is used instead to serve up the static site (same as the Now deployments).